分类: 教育/科学 >> 外语学习

 but the exigencies of earning my living forced me to

 early.
-I met scarcely a soul on the road, but to
+I met scarcely a soul on the road, but eventually managed to

 hire a rickshaw to take me to S-Gate.
 Presently the wind dropped a

-clean broad highway, d his pace.
+clean broad highway, man quickened his pace.
 We were

 just approaching S-Gate when we knocked into someone who slowly

 It was a grey-haired woman in ragged clothes.
-She had s
+She had stepped

 from the roadside in front of us, and although the rick-